binarrii/GIMM-VFI-API/README_API.md

 | `notify_url`  | string                 | null    | URL to send a notification to once processing is complete.                  |

 **Note**:
-    *Choose either the `images` or `video` parameter, not both* *If you choose to use file paths as input or output, they must be absolute paths*
+*Choose either the `images` or `video` parameter, not both.*
+*If you choose to use file paths as input or output, they must be absolute paths.*

 - Output